bfterrizzi/SeeCraft/README.md

-# Seecraft
+# SeeCraft

-Seecraft is an image classification algorithm that detects the presence of ships in satellite imagery.
+SeeCraft is an image classification algorithm that detects the presence of ships in satellite imagery.
 This repository contains a folder of test images which you may use, but feel free to use images of your own.

 You can access the Seecraft application here: https://share.streamlit.io/bfterrizzi/seecraft/main.